- TY Short Films

 - TY Tours

-For this project, they created a pathway that would be a permanent fixture in the school.
-It will be called ‘Living Classroom’ and it will be a place where students and staff could relax and get some fresh air for their own mental wellbeing.
-At the same time people can read infoemation about the Global Goals for human development The path is around 300m long and will consist of metal plaques with various global goals on them.
-Accompanying the plaques will be art designs and sculptures made out of recyclable materials.
+Ty students are active members of our school Community.
+As active agents of change, the TY horticulture group created a pathway that would be a permanent fixture in the school.
+The called it a ‘Living Classroom’ and it is a place where students and staff can relax and get some fresh air for their own mental wellbeing.
+At the same time people can read information about the Global Goals for human development The path is over 300m long and consists of metal plaques with various global goals on them.
+Accompanying the plaques are art designs and sculptures made out of recyclable materials.

-The project is called L.E.A.F, or ‘Leading Environmental Awareness Further’ and they are definitely leading environmental awareness further.
+This project was called L.E.A.F, or ‘Leading Environmental Awareness Further’ and the TYs are definitely leading environmental awareness further.

-This project has reached the final of the Young Environmentalist Awards 2017 and it needs your votes to have a chance of winning in the competition.
-The students have worked very hard through the year on what has become a very significant project that not only improves the grounds in the school but has educational import as well.
-We are asking you to vote for them….
+This project has reached the final of the Young Environmentalist Awards 2018 and it needs your votes to have a chance of winning in the competition.
+The students worked very hard through the year on what has become a very significant project that not only improves the grounds in the school but has educational import as well.

 It was a bleak start at the beginning of the Year….